rhyolight/numenta.org/blog/_posts/2013-06-03-introducing-nupic.md

 ---
-layout: blogpost
-title: Introducing NuPIC
 category: blog
+layout: listitem
 redirect_from: "/news/2013/06/03/introducing-nupic.html"
+title: Introducing NuPIC
 ---

 Welcome to the NuPIC open source project.
 This is a good place to be if you are interested in machine intelligence and brain modeling.